 Changes to existing loan programs are approved according to the program’s implementation and may require:

 - changes to legislation, or

 - approval by the relevant minister.

-The terms and conditions of loan program, including interest rates, are individually set.
+The terms and conditions of loan programs, including interest rates, are individually set.

 For the terms and conditions of open concessional loan programs, see the website of the responsible department or entity.

 Accounting for concessional loans by the government

 9. How does the government record concessional loans in its accounts?